sparkfun/Run-SPOT-Run/README.md

 Please see this [tutorial](http://www.sparkfun.com/tutorials/340) for more information.

-The hardware files were designed in Eagle v , and the firmware was developed in Arduino v1.0.
+The hardware files were designed in Eagle v6.1.0 , and the firmware was developed in Arduino v1.0.

 Repository Contents
 -------------------